 After the birth of her daughter, Irina began to realize that her professional goals reached further than working at someone else’s design studio.
 She wanted to open up her own business.
 In 2014, Irina registered as an individual entrepreneur, rented a small room in Vitebsk, and began her journey as a small-business owner.

 In the beginning, Irina’s business was primarily supported by friends and acquaintances, with client growth relatively slow.
 Irina struggled to make a name for herself and her studio in a highly competitive market.
 Things began to turn around after her participation in the Best Start-Up Idea Competition 2016.
-During the competition, Irina benefitted from the wisdom of seasoned entrepreneurial mentors.
+During the competition, Irina benefited from the wisdom of seasoned entrepreneurial mentors.
 She was pushed to improve her business plan for the sake of the competition and ended up making economical changes to the way she ran her business:

 - Complete complex products in-house, while delegating standard products to other tailors